Free & almost free family attractions in San Angelo, TX

 Walk along the Concho River and marvel at multiple gardens, parks, and a few interesting mosaic-tiled vehicles.
 If you have little ones, check out the Kids Kingdom, a free playground/park with plenty of shaded seating for parents.
 This area is about a half-mile from The Bosque.

-It is a beautiful place to talk, get some exercise, fish, walk the dog, have a picnic, and see the ducks swim.
+It is a beautiful place to talk, exercise, fish, walk the dog, have a picnic, and see the ducks swim.

 Fort Concho National Historic Landmark Site